Published on 8 December, 2018.

 - The agro-ecological visit, the various trails and the boat ride in Humboldt Park count on excellent guides who belong to local communities and who know these lands since their childhood.
 Their knowledge covers the history of the protected area, the flora and the fauna, the area’s peasant culture and traditional medicine.
 They are really good at spotting the different plant and animal species that could otherwise go unnoticed by visitors were they to do the hiking on their own.
 Using a guide is compulsory – you cannot explore the park unaccompanied.

-- Entrance to Humboldt Park is 10 CUC per person and that includes the guide service.
+- This excursion in Humboldt Park costs 1,230 CUP per person and that includes the guide service.

 - If you’d rather get to the park on your own, a taxi for the day to Humboldt Park charges 45 CUC.
-If you share this expense with 3 other travelers, the cost per person comes down to 11.25 CUC.
+If you share this expense with 3 other travellers, the cost per person comes down to 11.25 EUR (or USD).
 An additional advantage of going there on your own is that you can check out off-the-beaten-path Mapurisí beach on your way back from the Park.

 - Don’t forget to bring with you water to drink and a sandwich or other form of food.